 The Patrol Division is the most visible to the public, and has more deputies assigned to it than any other division.

-In order to effectively provide service to the 6,215 square miles that comprise Cochise County, the Sheriff’s Office has six dedicated substations and one satellite substation.
+To effectively provide service to the 6,215 square miles that comprise Cochise County, the Sheriff's Office has six dedicated substations and one satellite substation with three regional patrol districts.
 The six dedicated substations are located as follows:

-Each area, or district, is supervised by a lieutenant and one or more sergeants.
-The number of personnel assigned to each area is dependant upon such factors as the number of calls for service that originate from the area and the size of the service population.
-The Sierra Vista substation has the most deputies assigned to it as that one area contains a population approximately equal to half the total population of the county.
-The Sierra Vista substation is also the only substation that has a dedicated 24 hours a day, seven days a week operation.
-The other substations often go to an “on call” status during the early morning hours.
-Due to the “on call” requirement, deputies are required to reside within a 30 minute drive of their station of assignment.
+Each area, or region, is supervised by a lieutenant and one or more sergeants.
+The number of personnel assigned to each area is dependent upon such factors as the number of calls for service that originate from the area and the size of the service population.
+Region 1 has the most deputies assigned to it as that area contains a population approximately equal to half the total population of the county.
+Region 1 is also the only region that has a dedicated 24 hours a day, seven days a week operation.
+The other regions often go to an "on call" status during the early morning hours.
+Due to the "on call" requirement, deputies are required to reside within a 30-minute drive of their station of assignment.

 In addition to an assignment to the patrol division, some deputies may also perform additional duties as SWAT team officers, Search and Rescue Coordinators, Traffic Accident Investigators, Physical Fitness instructors, and other specialized assignments.

 The mission of the Cochise County Special Weapons And Tactics (SWAT) Unit is to enhance the safety of citizens and officers by providing the Sheriff's Office and any other requesting law enforcement agency with the capability to mitigate high-risk or armed resistance incidents through employment of special tactics by personnel with training and equipment not available to regular members of the Sheriffs Office.